bBoxType/FiraSans/README.md

 ### Fira Code 3.2 * NEW *
 ### Fira Mono 3.2

-Fira is a trademark of The Mozilla Corporation.
+Fira is a trademark of The Mozilla Corporation.<br>
 Digitized data copyright © 2012-2016, The Mozilla Foundation and Telefonica S.A.

-### Design 2012-2015: Carrois Corporate GbR & Edenspiekermann AG
+Design 2012-2015: Carrois Corporate GbR & Edenspiekermann AG<br>
-### Design 2016 and later: Carrois Corporate GbR
+Design 2016 and later: Carrois Corporate GbR

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _